-SCHOOL WITHIN A COLLEGE (SWAC)

-Is offered by Conestoga in Brantford (Fit and Wellness / Media), Fanshawe in Simcoe (Human Services / Intro to Trades) and Mohawk in Ohsweken (Intro to Trades).
-If you are between the ages of 17 and 20 years old and need 5 - 10 credits to graduate, speak to your guidance counsellor about this program.
+- School Within A College (SWAC) Is offered by Conestoga in Brantford (Fit and Wellness / Media), Fanshawe in Simcoe (Human Services / Intro to Trades) and Mohawk in Ohsweken (Intro to Trades).
+If you are between the ages of 17 and 20 years old and need 5 - 10 credits to graduate, speak to your guidance counsellor about this program. - Team Taught Is taught in combination with a college instructor and secondary school teacher during a student's regularly scheduled class. - After School Is taught by a college instructor (and supported by a secondary school teacher) after school in one of the local secondary schools.
+Students from other schools are welcome to enrol.
+Speak with your guidance counsellor for further information.